Southwestern Law School offers a variety of financial assistance programs, including scholarships, loans, and work-study.

 Direct Unsubsidized Loan Master Promissory Note

-This form is required for all first-time borrowers applying for a Federal Direct Stafford Loan and must be completed on the www.studentloans.gov website.
-Students only need to complete the MPN once while in attendance at Southwestern.
+This form is required annually for all borrowers applying for a Federal Direct Stafford Loan and must be completed on the www.studentloans.gov website.

 Direct Graduate PLUS Loan Master Promissory Note

-This form is required for all first-time borrowers applying for a Grad PLUS Loan and must be completed on the www.studentloans.gov website.
-Students only need to complete the MPN once while in attendance at Southwestern.
+This form is required annually for all borrowers applying for a Grad PLUS Loan and must be completed on the www.studentloans.gov website.

 For more information on the complete awarding policy, see Southwestern's Financial Aid Policy.